Midwest Express Airlines Flight 105: Passengers and crew

 Flight 105 departed Milwaukee carrying 27 passengers and four crew members.
 Most of the passengers were businessmen.

 Instead of a captain and first officer, Flight 105 was crewed by two captains.

-The first captain of the flight was 31-year old Captain Danny Watkin Martin.
-Captain Martin was employed by Midwest Express in 1984 as a First Officer.
-He was promoted as a Captain in 1985 and had accumulated a total of 5,100 flight hours, including 1,100 hours on the DC-9 (600 flight hours as a First Officer on the DC-9, and 500 hours as a captain).
+The first captain of the flight was 31-year old Danny Watkin Martin.
+Martin was employed by Midwest Express in 1984 as a first officer.
+He was promoted to captain in 1985 and had accumulated a total of 5,100 flight hours, including 1,100 hours on the DC-9 (600 flight hours as a first officer on the DC-9, and 500 hours as a captain).
 Before he was an employee of Midwest, he was a corporate pilot of a Beechcraft 90 King Air.

-The second captain (though acting as a first officer) was 37-year old Captain William Roger Weiss.
-Captain Weiss was employed by Midwest Express in 1984 and later received his DC-9 type rating.
-At the time, he had accrued 5,197 total flight hours, including 1,640 hours on the DC-9 (500 hours as a First Officer of the DC-9 and 1,140 hours as a captain).
+The second captain (though acting as a first officer) was 37-year old William Roger "Bill" Weiss.
+Weiss was employed by Midwest Express in 1984 and later received his DC-9 type rating.
+At the time, he had accrued 5,197 total flight hours, including 1,640 hours on the DC-9 (500 hours as a first officer of the DC-9 and 1,140 hours as a captain).
 He was a former employee of KC Aviation, the parent company of Midwest Express.
-Captain Weiss was also a former US Air Force pilot, flying an F-4.
+Weiss was also a former US Air Force pilot, flying an F-4.